 Find Out About CDTC-Hosted Events

 Announcements of upcoming meetings, and CDTC-hosted events are published in the Carlisle Mosquito on the Friday preceding the events, or two Fridays in advance if the Mosquito is missing a week.

 Upcoming CDTC events including the meetings are posted on our calendar.
 Activities of interest are described in the What's New column of our home page and on Facebook.

-Announcements are also made in The Democratic Dispatch, a yahoo group publication in MA.
-You may become a group member, read upcoming events as you wish, or subscribe:
+Announcements are also made in The Democratic Dispatch, a state committee service in MA.
+You may subscribe for email publications.

 The town committee's By-Laws are based on the "Sample By-Laws" provided by the state.
 The Sample By-Laws are the default By-Laws if a committee doesn't write its own.
 Since the CDTC's By-Laws omit some topics in the state's sample By-Laws, links to both are included here:

 Policies and Procedures